viamrobotics/docs/docs/use-cases/configure.md

 linkTitle: "Build simple smart machines"
 weight: 10
 type: "docs"
-description: "Build a simple robot in a few steps."
+description: "Build a simple smart machine in a few steps using Viam's modular system of components and services without writing much or any code."
 tags: ["components", "configuration"]
 ---